wmsalves/personal-blog/src/articles/how-not-to-get-a-job-in-spain.md

 tags: ["life", "travel"]
 ---

-Earlier this year, I flew to Italy to visit my Dad for a couple of months.
+I flew to Italy to visit my Dad earlier this year.
 In that period, I also went to Málaga to see an old friend and to the UK to see my family.

 A day before going back to Brazil, I got an unexpected invite: my friend called me to live with him in Málaga.
 I cancelled my flight back home and two weeks later I was back in Spain.